viromelab/tracespipe/README.md

 ├── encrypted_data/     # where the encrypted data will appear
 ├── decrypted_data/     # where the decrypted data will appear
 │
-├── logs/               # where the logs (stdout and stderr) will appear │
+├── logs/               # where the logs (stdout, stderr, and system) will appear │
 ├── src/                # where the bash code is and where the commands must be call │